-Oil and gas automation companies come in every shape and size, from the majors like Rockwell, Emerson, and Siemens, to oilfield specialists like AutoSol and Kimray, down to pumper-data app makers serving the contract pumper and small-operator end of the market.
-Which one you buy from depends almost entirely on which layer of the automation stack you are trying to fill.
+The oilfield automation landscape comes in every shape and size, from the majors like Rockwell, Emerson, and Siemens, to oilfield specialists like AutoSol and Kimray, down to the remote-monitoring and pumper-app vendors serving producers who never had SCADA or are moving away from it.
+Which one you buy from depends almost entirely on which layer of the stack you are trying to fill.

-Most operators don’t need a comprehensive vendor list.
+Most producers don’t need a comprehensive vendor list.
 They need to know which companies play at the layer that matches their operation.
-A stripper well operator running 30 wells with two pumpers doesn’t care about Honeywell’s refinery DCS.
-A Permian horizontal operator doesn’t care about a rod-pump POC vendor.
+A producer running 30 conventional wells with two pumpers doesn’t care about Honeywell’s refinery DCS.
+A horizontal operator running continuous-measurement pads doesn’t need a rod-pump POC vendor pitch.
 The vendor match happens at the layer match.

-This page breaks down the automation vendor landscape by layer: equipment-level, well-site, field-level (SCADA), and operational (data capture).
+This page breaks down the automation vendor landscape by layer: equipment-level, well-site, field-level (SCADA), and operational (remote monitoring and pumper data capture).
 For each, the major players, the niche specialists, and the honest trade-offs.

 Equipment-Level Automation Companies